sunitsivaraj/Cogent/README.md

 ## Procedure for running the simulation ##
 Step 1: Specify the DSL in the code editor section or upload an existing DSL using the Choose File button. <br/>
 <br/>
-Step 2: * "Parse Model" button must be pressed, if the cognitive model has any syntax error, then a message "Unsuccessful Parsing, Invalid Input" appears.<br/>
+Step 2: Parse Model" button must be pressed, if the cognitive model has any syntax error, then a message "Unsuccessful Parsing, Invalid Input" appears.<br/>
-        * If the cognitive model does not contain any syntax errors, then the message "Successful Parsing, Valid Input" appears.<br/>
+        If the cognitive model does not contain any syntax errors, then the message "Successful Parsing, Valid Input" appears.<br/>
-		* Modify Input or correct the DSL specification until a successful parsing.<br/>
+		Modify Input or correct the DSL specification until a successful parsing.<br/>
 <br/>
-Step 3: * "Run Model" button must be pressed, in case of a successful run, we ge the message "Run Successful!"<br/>
+Step 3: "Run Model" button must be pressed, in case of a successful run, we ge the message "Run Successful!"<br/>
-        * At the moment, we cannot detect run time errors, common run time error causes include connecting two nodes that are not declared, and errors in scala code.<br/>
+        At the moment, we cannot detect run time errors, common run time error causes include connecting two nodes that are not declared, and errors in scala code.<br/>
-		* Modify Input or correct the DSL specification until a successful run.<br/>
+		Modify Input or correct the DSL specification until a successful run.<br/>
 <br/>
 Step 4: The model is visualized by pressing the "Visualize Model" button.<br/>
 <br/>